XueyingDing/Spring2018-Project1-XueyingDing/README.md

 ![image](figs/title.jpg)

 ### [Project Description](doc/)
-This is the first and only *individual* (as opposed to *team*) this semester.

 Term: Spring 2018

-+ Projec title:
 + This project is conducted by Xueying Ding

-+ Project summary: You can view result by clicking this: https://cdn.rawgit.com/TZstatsADS/Spring2018-Project1-XueyingDing/7b058860/doc/final_report.html.
++ Project final report: You can view it by clicking this: https://cdn.rawgit.com/XueyingDing/Spring2018-Project1-XueyingDing/07662073/doc/final_report.html or find it in 'doc' named as 'final_report.html'.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.